Plants for the Cottage Garden | Vite Greenhouses

 Click to display

-Raspberry red plumes are sweetly fragrant with a dense, pyramidal shape.
+Pale pink plumes with a dense and upright form.
 Blooms in midsummer.
-Large, clear green leaves with a coarse texture.
-A dwarf selection.
+Large, blue-green leaves with a coarse texture.

 Azalea (Compact Korean)Rhododendron yedoense